At least four pharma CEOs to testify at Senate drug pricing hearing

 Republican Senator Chuck Grassley, chairman of the Senate Finance Committee, and Democratic Senator Ron Wyden, ranking member of the committee on Monday invited executives from seven pharmaceutical companies to testify at the hearing.

-The other companies invited to send executives are AbbVie Inc, AstraZeneca Plc and Johnson & Johnson.
+The other companies invited to send executives are AbbVie Inc and AstraZeneca Plc .

 Sanofi CEO Olivier Brandicourt currently serves as chairman of drug industry lobby group PhRMA.
 Bristol-Myers CEO Giovanni Caforio is the group’s chairman-elect.
 Albert Bourla, who became Pfizer CEO last month, will represent the largest U.S. drugmaker at the hearing.